 The subject site is located at 168-174 Murray Street between Cumberland Street to the east and Dalhousie Street to the west in the Lowertown neighbourhood in the City of Ottawa.
-The subject site currently contains two low-rise detached buildings, one containing a one (1) bedroom residential unit, the other containing a 2 (two) bedroom unit.
-The proposed development includes the retention and conservation of these existing buildings and addition of a four-storey low-rise residential apartment building containing 18 units within the rear yard.
+The subject site currently contains two low-rise, detached buildings, one containing a one (1) bedroom residential unit, the other containing a 2 (two) bedroom unit.
+The proposed development includes the retention and conservation of these existing buildings and the addition of a four-storey, low-rise, residential apartment building containing 18 behind the maintained buildings.
 The development is proposed to contain a total of 20 units, where the proposed addition will contain thirteen (13) one-bedroom units, and five (5) two-bedroom units.
 A total of 157 square metres of amenity space is provided via the communal rear yard space.
-As permitted by the Zoning Bylaw, no residential parking is required for the site, however a total of 22 bicycle storage spaces are provided.
+As permitted by the Zoning By-law, no residential parking is required for the site, however a total of 22 bicycle storage spaces are provided.